United Earth: Rules

 Constitution for the Federation of Earth.
 A Provisional_World_Parliament still meets occasionally to try to keep that idea alive.

-In 2024, Paul VanRaden suggested the above rules to replace the UN Charter because it is anti-democratic and provides almost as little power as the US Articles of Confederation or the League of Nations which were abandoned long ago.
-Fewer but more democratic rules will allow member nations to solve bigger problems by combining their resources to benefit the whole earth.
+In 2024, Paul VanRaden suggested the above rules to replace the UN Charter because the UN is not a government, not very democratic, and provides almost as little power as the US Articles of Confederation or the League of Nations which were replaced and discontinued many decades ago.
+Fewer rules that are more democratic will allow member nations to solve bigger problems by combining their resources to benefit the whole earth.

 Predicted order of joining